Electrostatics-induced breakdown of the integer quantum Hall effect in cavity QED

-Consider now a pair of eigenstates at the same energy $E_1=E_2=E$ whose wavefunctions are centered around two points $x_1 > x_2$ on opposite sides of the pocket [e.g. the pair of modes \circled{1}, \circled{2} and \circled{3}, \circled{4} in Fig. \ref{fig:2}].
+Consider now a pair of eigenstates at the same energy $E_1=E_2=E$ whose wavefunctions are centered around two points $x_1 > x_2$ on opposite sides of the pocket [for example, the pair of modes \circled{1}, \circled{2} and \circled{3}, \circled{4} in Fig. \ref{fig:2}].
 Along the $y$-direction, these wavefunctions are delocalized plane waves with a velocity $v_y\propto\partial_x U(x)$ \cite{tong_lectures_2016}.
-Importantly, states at opposite sides of the pocket propagate in opposite directions along the equipotential lines of $U(x)$, and as long as the separation between such states remains large, they represent two independent chiral conduction channels.
-However, when $|x_1-x_2|\lesssim l_B\sqrt{\ell+1}$, any perturbation that breaks momentum conservation along the $y$ direction couples the two modes and can lead to backscattering of injected electrons, as we are going to demonstrate next.
-Pictorially, this can be anticipated by the formation of non-chiral modes with reduced conductivity.
+Importantly, states located at opposite sides of the pocket propagate in opposite directions along the equipotential lines of $U(x)$.
+As long as the separation between such states remains large, they represent two independent chiral conduction channels.
+However, when $|x_1-x_2|\lesssim l_B\sqrt{\ell+1}$, any perturbation that breaks momentum conservation along the $y$ direction couples the two modes and can lead to backscattering of injected electrons \cite{Moreau_2021, moreau_contacts_2021}.
+Intuitively, this can be anticipated by the formation of non-chiral modes with reduced conductivity.
 This is exemplified in Fig.~\ref{fig:2}(b), where we show that in the case of open boundary conditions, the nearby channels \circled{3} and \circled{4} hybridize and form a standing wave \cite{de_bernardis_cavity_2018}.
 This is not the case for the well-separated modes \circled{1} and \circled{2}.

 For the image-charge-induced pocket potential of interest, the formation of those non-chiral and non-conductive standing-wave modes affects only the lowest energy states of each LL, up to an energy that is roughly determined by the condition $|x_1-x_2|= l_B\sqrt{\ell+1}$.
 This allows us to introduce the characteristic \emph{backscattering threshold energy}